 With the MedImpact Direct Specialty Program (MIDS), it’s not just about your medication—it’s about the entire specialty drug process.
 MIDS provides you with clinical consultations and support to ensure you understand how to take your medication, potential side effects, and more.

-Specialty drugs are generally high-cost prescription medications taken for a complicated illness, but not all specialty medications are included in the program.
-Initially the program will focus on oncology medications and highly utilized specialty medications.
+Specialty drugs are generally high-cost prescription medications taken for a complicated illness.
+Not all specialty medications are included in the program.
+Currently, the program focuses on oncology medications and highly utilized specialty medications.

 Save on Medications